prantlf/requirejs-dependencies/README.md

 requirejs-dependencies -r src -c src/config.js --common src/store src/shell
 ```

 This package supports RequireJS specifics like plugins and bundles.
-If multiple bundles are used, dependencies between bundles can be represented by shrinking modules from a single bundle to the single bundle name in the traced output.
+If multiple bundles are used, dependencies between bundles can be represented by imploding modules from a single bundle to the single bundle name in the traced output.

 ## Synopsis